carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-For now, we are primarily concerned with novices and competent practitioners, as this tends to characterize the Carpentries audience.
-(We, as instructors, are more likely to be experts, and we'll discuss this in a later section).
+For now, we are primarily concerned with novices, as this tends to characterize the Carpentries audience.
+(We, as instructors, are more likely to be competent practitioners or experts, and we'll discuss this in a later section).
 We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.